Brain & Spinal Tumors

 In this non-invasive treatment, neurosurgeons at IU Health use advanced technology to shape a radiation beam around a brain tumor.
 Novalis-shaped beam surgery allows IU Health neurosurgeons to deliver a very high dose directly to the entire tumor, while protecting surrounding areas from radiation damage.

 Similar to the intraoperative MRI, the O-arm surgical imaging system provides real-time 2D and 3D imaging to help surgeons perform less invasive spinal surgeries and confirm placement of hardware before a patient leaves the operating room.
 This can lead to increased safety and a faster recovery.

-Watch how mobile CT scanner technology aided physicians during surgery to relieve Calista White from life-long debilitating back pain.
+Watch how mobile CT scanner technology helped doctors during surgery to relieve Calista White from lifelong debilitating back pain.

-Skull-base tumors are considered among the most difficult to treat surgically because of their proximity to vital parts of the brain.
-Our neurosurgeons have extensive experience with craniofacial and skull-base surgical and microsurgical techniques, and use advanced neuro-imaging tools to successfully treat patients with deep-seated tumors and vascular lesions.
+Treatment of skull based tumors can be challenging due to the delicate nerves and blood vessels near the brain.
+Indiana University Health skull base surgeons have extensive experience with craniofacial, skull-base surgical and microsurgical techniques, including using advanced neuro-imaging tools to successfully treat patients with deep-seated tumors and vascular lesions.

 Through our multi-dimensional neuro-oncology program, we help people with brain and spinal tumors recover in all aspects of their lives—physical, physiological, psychological and emotional.
-Customized rehabilitation programs help patients manage pain and regain strength and functionality.
-And our unique psychology-oncology experts help people manage the cognitive and lifestyle changes that can occur with treatment.
+Customized rehabilitation programs help patients manage pain and regain strength and functionality, and our unique psychology-oncology experts help people manage cognitive and lifestyle changes that can occur with treatment.